Unless your instructor explicitly assigns this section, you may skip it for now and return later when these operations are more relevant.

 ~12 = 3 ~ 1100 ------ 0011 |

-Viewed in base-10 (below each truth table in the figures above), the bitwise operations don't seem to make much sense.
-Nevertheless, they are useful in specialized processes, especially when one operand is a constant, often called a bitmask.
-C++ does not have a notation for representing binary constants, so integer constants are typically denoted in hexadecimal (or occasionally in octal).
-A single hexadecimal digit corresponds to a nibble (i.e., to 4-bits).
-So, we can compactly specify each 4-bits of a constant as a single hexadecimal digit.
+Viewing the bitwise operations in base-10 is potentially confusing.
+Nevertheless, they are useful in specialized situations, especially when one operand is a constant.
+Unfortunately, C++ doesn't have a binary number notation - and long strings of 1s and 0s are problematic.
+Therefore, programmers typically denote integer constants treated as binary constants with hexadecimal (or occasionally in octal) numbers.
+A single hexadecimal digit corresponds to a nibble (i.e., to 4 bits).
+So, we can compactly specify each 4-bit cluster as a single hexadecimal digit.

 ---|---|---|---|